ProtoCSS/ProtoCSS/DOCS.md

 * **Streamlined Imports:** Easily import external CSS and ProtoCSS files using Python-style import statements, managing various file types and handling errors effectively.
 * **Efficient Variable Handling:** Simplify working with dynamic values using ProtoCSS variables, which are seamlessly converted and used within your code.
-* **List Support:** Define and manage lists in your ProtoCSS code, allowing for easy storage and retrieval of grouped data.
+* **List Support:** Define and manage lists in your ProtoCSS code, allowing for easy storage and retrieval of mixin data.
 This can be highly useful for color schemes, font stacks, and more.
 * **For Loop Support:** Iteratively generate CSS rules with varying properties using ProtoCSS for loop syntax.
 This can be especially useful for creating theme variants, responsive designs, or any other rule sets that follow a consistent pattern.
-* **Reusable Style Groups:** Create and utilize style groups to minimize repetition and improve maintainability within your CSS code.
+* **Reusable Style Mixins:** Create and utilize style mixins to minimize repetition and improve maintainability within your CSS code.
 * **Shorthand Property Expansion:** Save time and effort by employing shorthand properties, which are automatically expanded to their full equivalents by the preprocessor.
 * **Property-Declaration Shorthands:** Take advantage of Property-Declaration shorthand properties in ProtoCSS, allowing you to write fast, concise and expressive code without sacrificing flexibility.
 * **Media Query Simplification:** Leverage the `@mq` keyword for a more concise and readable method of defining media queries.